A good, new life for buildings and their inhabitants

 All-in-all, European buildings need to be massively renovated but we haven't yet been able to create and adopt effective measures to support the right changes.
 I take it from EU documents that only a miserly 0.2% of the building renovations completed to date have resulted in significant energy savings.
 This means that the other building work performed over the years hasn't given rise to any energy-efficiency improvements at all.
 Alessandro, if you were to come to Italy, what would you do to optimise the energy efficiency of our homes?

 Different actions could be taken, depending on whether the home was a new-build or pre-existing one.
 I have written these key words in my personal notebook: combine engineering and design with computer models to create buildings that save as much energy as possible.
 Prefer new materials with a low environmental impact that can be possibly recycled in the future.
 Aim at renewable energy sources that replace fossil fuels.
-Dedicate special attention to “health and prevention” in every room of the home, from the to the studio and beyond.
+Dedicate special attention to “health and prevention” in every room of the home, from the kitchen to the studio and beyond.
 Use safe and healthy technologies.

 Photo credit: Ryan Ancill.